 HIT 203 - Computers in Health Care

-Identification of computer applications in the health care industry; types of hardware and software systems; components of a health care facility database; electronic patient records; principles of database coding design and data dictionaries; overflow of systems approach in the selection and development of an information system; data quality; methods to control security and confidentiality; and strategies for report management.
+Identification of computer applications in the health care industry; types of hardware and software systems; components of a health care facility database; electronic patient records; principles of database coding design and data dictionaries; overview of systems approach in the selection and development of an information system; data quality; methods to control security and confidentiality; and strategies for report management.

 3 Class Hours

 Upon successful completion of this course the student will be able to:

 1. Identify computer applications in the healthcare industry.

 2. Differentiate between the types of hardware and software used in healthcare.

 3. Discuss the components of a healthcare facility database.

 5. Explain the principles of database coding design and data dictionaries.

 6. Discuss a systems approach used in the selection and development of an information system.